-Sentiment Analysis is a core Revinate feature that will help you quickly and easily assess the guest sentiment attributed to your hotel, your competitors’ hotels, or any service, function or amenity.
+Sentiment Analysis is a core Revinate feature that will help you quickly and easily assess the guest sentiment attributed to your hotel, competitors' hotels, or any service, function, or amenity.
 It is an automated method for identifying mentions of specific topics of interest (such as "concierge" or "pool") and determining whether the author of the feedback felt positive or negative about that topic.
 This type of analysis is obviously very powerful, as it allows Revinate to unlock much more value from the unstructured reviews left on public websites.

 Sentiment scoring is native to 9 languages: